Quantum Redshift: Reception

 Quantum Redshift received "mixed or average reviews" from publications according to review aggregator Metacritic.
 Critics praised the visual presentation of Quantum Redshift as a highlight of the game, with a focus on the visual effects and framerate.
 Writing for Game Revolution, Shawn Sanders praised the visual presentation, stating the game demonstrated the technical capabilities of the console, highlighting the "bump-mapping, snazzy water effects, lush and expansive environments (and) silky smooth framerate."
 Similarly, Ryan Davis of GameSpot praised the graphics as "outstanding", focusing upon the game's "lighting and particle effects, motion blur and bump-mapping", although noting some effects are "used liberally to the point that the novelty wears off sooner than it should".
 Hilary Goldstein of IGN described the graphics as "blazingly fast", but noted the courses were static and had few competitors, writing "While the game is pretty, it's not hard to see why when considering what little is truly going on."

 Reviewers expressed mixed opinions on the track design.
 Louis Bedigian of GameZone praised the design as "unique", finding them to have "a lot of room to move around" and remarking "the larger scope adds to the depth and realistic feel of the courses".
 Zach Meston of GameSpy described the tracks as "gorgeous", although found them "sterile" and lacking animation.
-Ryan Davis of GameSpot praised the inclusion of different surfaces and shortcuts, but found most tracks were not "unique and interesting" and "seem inspired more by conventional rally racing games".
-Hilary Goldstein of IGN similarly remarked that the track design was "boring" and lacked activity, stating "the tracks don't seem to make much of any sense in terms of the rest of the game" and were largely similar to other racing games.
+Davis praised the inclusion of different surfaces and shortcuts, but found most tracks were not "unique and interesting" and "seem inspired more by conventional rally racing games".
+Goldstein similarly remarked that the track design was "boring" and lacked activity, stating "the tracks don't seem to make much of any sense in terms of the rest of the game" and were largely similar to other racing games.

 Several critics remarked that the game was unoriginal and lacked distinctive features.
 Electronic Gaming Monthly described the game as "generic" and "fun, if uninspired", finding the game failed to add "anything new or revolutionary to the gameplay", citing the lack of weapons and the "bland character designs and uninspired story cut-scenes".
-Similarly describing the game as "simplistic", Hilary Goldstein of IGN critiqued the "limited" and "plain" use of power-ups in the game, finding them to meet a bare minimum of expected features.
+Similarly describing the game as "simplistic", Goldstein critiqued the "limited" and "plain" use of power-ups in the game, finding them to meet a bare minimum of expected features.
 Andrew Bub of XPlay also found the game lacked "inspiration and originality", citing the "generic" story.
-Shawn Sanders of Game Revolution stated the game had few faults, but did not introduce many new features in comparison to other games in the genre.
-Ryan Davis of GameSpot similarly noted the gameplay offered "nothing out of the ordinary."
+Sanders stated the game had few faults, but did not introduce many new features in comparison to other games in the genre.
+Davis similarly noted the gameplay offered "nothing out of the ordinary."